-Doctor Melmoth's surprise had, during this time, kept him silent and inactive.
-He gazed alternately from one to another, of those who stood around him, as if to seek some explanation of so strange an event.
-But the faces of all were as perplexed as his own; - even Hugh Crombie had assumed a look of speechless wonder, - speechless, be- cause his imagination, prolific as it was, could not sup- ply a plausible falsehood.
+Dr. Melmoth's surprise had during this time kept him silent and inactive.
+He gazed alternately from one to another of those who stood around him, as if to seek some explanation of so strange an event.
+But the faces of all were as perplexed as his own; even Hugh Crombie had assumed a look of speechless wonder,--speechless, because his imagination, prolific as it was, could not supply a plausible falsehood.

-'Ellen, dearest child,' at length said the doctor, 'what is the meaning of this?'
+"Ellen, dearest child," at length said the doctor, "what is the meaning of this?"

 Ellen endeavored to reply; but, as her composure was merely external, she was unable to render her words audible.
-Fanshawe spoke in a low voice to doc- tor Melmoth, who appeared grateful for his advice.
+Fanshawe spoke in a low voice to Dr. Melmoth, who appeared grateful for his advice.

-'True, it will be the better way,' he replied.
-'My wits are utterly confounded, or I should not have remain-ed thus long.
-Come, my dear child,' he continued, ad-vancing to Ellen, and taking her hand, 'let us return home, and defer the explanation till the morrow.
-There, there; only dry your eyes, and we will say no more about it.'
+"True, it will be the better way," he replied.
+"My wits are utterly confounded, or I should not have remained thus long.
+Come, my dear child," he continued, advancing to Ellen, and taking her hand, "let us return home, and defer the explanation till the morrow.
+There, there: only dry your eyes, and we will say no more about it."

-'And that will be your wisest way, old gentleman,' muttered Hugh Crombie.
+"And that will be your wisest way, old gentleman," muttered Hugh Crombie.

-Ellen at first exhibited but little desire - or, rather, an evident reluctance - to accompany her guardian.
+Ellen at first exhibited but little desire, or, rather, an evident reluctance, to accompany her guardian.
 She hung back, while her glance passed almost imperceptibly over the faces that gazed so eagerly at her; but the one she sought was not visible among them.
 She had no alternative, and suffered herself to be led from the inn.

-Edward Walcott, alone, remained behind, - the most wretched being, (at least such was his own opinion,) that breathed the vital air.
+Edward Walcott alone remained behind, the most wretched being (at least such was his own opinion) that breathed the vital air.
 He felt a sinking and sickness of the heart, and alternately a feverish frenzy, neither of which his short and cloudless existence had heretofore occasioned him to experience.
 He was jealous of, he knew not whom, and he knew not what.
-He was un-generous enough to believe that Ellen - his pure and lovely Ellen - had degraded herself; though from what motive, or by whose agency, he could not conjecture.
-When doctor Melmoth had taken her in charge, Edward returned to the apartment where he had spent the even-ing.
-The wine was still upon the table, and in the des-perate hope of stupifying his faculties, he unwisely swallowed huge successive draughts.
-The effect of his imprudence was not long in manifesting itself; though in-sensibility, which at another time would have been the result, did not now follow.
-Acting upon his previous ag-itation, the wine seemed to set his blood in a flame; and for the time being, he was a perfect madman.
+He was ungenerous enough to believe that Ellen--his pure and lovely Ellen-had degraded herself; though from what motive, or by whose agency, he could not conjecture.
+When Dr. Melmoth had taken her in charge, Edward returned to the apartment where he had spent the evening.
+The wine was still upon the table; and, in the desperate hope of stupefying his faculties, he unwisely swallowed huge successive draughts.
+The effect of his imprudence was not long in manifesting itself; though insensibility, which at another time would have been the result, did not now follow.
+Acting upon his previous agitation, the wine seemed to set his blood in a flame; and, for the time being, he was a perfect madman.